 Even biodegradable, eco-friendly sunscreen can damage this fragile ecosystem and harm stromatolites.

 Another cenote located within the lagoon, Cenote Esmeralda is shallow and is perfect for trying swimming and paddle boarding.

 5. Learn Bacalar history at Fuerte San Felipe

 The fortress of San Felipe (or Fuerte San Felipe in Spanish) is a must when visiting Bacalar.
 Located in the heart of the city, this fortress is a great place to learn the pirate history of the area.

 Right near the fortress, there is a colorful sign Bacalar that is popular for taking photos.

-Perched on the hill above Bacalar, this impressive fortress was built back in the day to protect the area from pirates roaming the region.
+This impressive fortress was built back in the day to protect the area from pirates roaming the region.
 While you won’t find any pirates these days, you can check out a cool museum and 360-degree views of the lagoon inside the fortress.

 The entrance fee is 100 Pesos for foreign visitors.

 A few blocks north from the center of Bacalar sits the San Joaquin church that is dedicated to the patron of the city, San Joaquin.
 It’s a nice stop on your itinerary that will help you to learn more about this gorgeous town.